 - Yoga for Arthritis

-For beginners.
-Introduces foundational poses of particular styles and traditions.
-You will progress steadily and safely towards the next level learning the fundamentals of posture, alignment and breath.
-Most stay in Level I for many sessions or a lifetime.
-For students new to Iyengar style yoga, or returning to yoga after a hiatus.
-This level introduces and consolidates the basic principles of alignment of the standing poses, the seated poses, and the movements of the spine for beginning backbends, forward bends, and twists.
-This level is recommended and appropriate for those with chronic back, neck, knee, or hip ailments or limitations that require support.
+For beginners who are ready to move into the practice further.
+This class develops a students understanding and builds the foundation from which all the practices of Yoga grow from no matter the style or tradition.
+Students will progress steadily and safely towards understanding more about the fundamentals of posture, alignment and breath.
+Most students feel comfortable to stay in Level I for many sessions or a lifetime.
+This level is helpful for students new to Iyengar style yoga, or returning to Yoga after a hiatus.
+Level I expands and consolidates the basic principles of alignment of the standing poses, the seated poses and the movements of the spine for beginning forward and backward extensions as well as seated twists.
+This level is appropriate for those with chronic back, neck, knee, or hip ailments or limitations that require support.

-For beginners and students who prefer a gradual transition to Level II.
-Ideal for those with previous yoga experience who are new to our studios and different traditions and want to become acquainted with our styles and methods at the center.
+For beginners and students who prefer a more gradual transition to Level II.
+Ideal for those with previous Yoga experience or who are new to our studio and want to become acquainted with our styles and methods at the center.
+In this class we spend time learning all about the postures and our relationship to them; the effects and the use of them in our life.

-Students in this class who feel complete with the level I/II classes.
+Students in this class who feel ready to move more deeply into the practice of Yoga.
 The basic poses are refined with an emphasis on breath and movement.
-Inverted poses are introduced, as well as the philosophy and home practice.
+Inverted poses are introduced, as well as the philosophy and suggestions for home practice.
 For students who have studied or practiced Iyengar yoga for six months or more, this level builds upon the concepts introduced in level 1.
-A student begins to increase his/her stamina and strength by holding postures for slightly longer times.
 At this level, students also begin to practice poses such as Setu Bandha (bridge pose) and supported Sarvangasana (shoulder stand).
 Additionally, students prepare for Sirsasana (headstand) by building strength and awareness of the core and upper body anatomy.

 For serious students and teachers.
 For students with prior Iyengar or Viniyoga or Vinyasa or Kundalini training who are strong in their practice and are confident in their inversions and backbends.
 Formal pranayama and philosophy is taught as is meditation and chanting.